clintonboys/clintonboys.com/content/now/index.md

 *Last updated: January 1, 2025.*

-This page contains a quick overview of what I'm doing right now.
+This page, inspired by the now-legendary [post](https://sive.rs/nowff) by Derek Sivers, contains a quick overview of what I'm doing right now.
 I try to update it every couple of months.
-You can see the full history of this page [here](https://github.com/clintonboys/clintonboys.github.io/commits/master/now/index.md).

 ## New website